Contemporary 3-SeasonPorch Addition

 The goal of this project was to create a separate outdoor space that would extend the living area and allow the homeowners to enjoy the backyard while being protected from the elements.
 A Three-Season porch was the perfect solution.
 The porch floods with natural light throughout the day then is illuminated by the black pendant lights along with recessed can lighting throughout at night.

 This addition was completed the summer before the COVID-19 outbreak and now serves the homeowners as a semi-controlled open-air space where they can host small socially distant gatherings.
 Being that the entire space is west facing, it is the perfect place to unwind after a long day, and enjoy the show the sky puts on each evening as the golden hour light floods in.
 The bonus of a Three-Season porch like this in California is that the temperate weather means the space can be enjoyed nearly year-round.

 We hired MAK Design + Build to change the footprint of our house and add a screen porch .
 Business owner Ken Kirsch was amazing at helping us distill the project.
 Designer Anthony Anderson’s design for the porch is so cool... he added things that really elevate the room and draw us out every sunny day.
 Project manager Brian Krall was so easy to have around.
 We have never had anyone work on our house with such an attention to detail as Brian.
 A+++ and extra credit points all around.

 DAVE & SARAH R.

-This project also included a slatted wood arbor designed to caste shade over the kitchen window which connects to the south wall of the addition itself.
-The lead designer did a full shade study on the light exposure the house got and then designed the spacing of the slats to cast full shade when the house recieved the most sun exposure.
+This project also included a slatted wood arbor designed to cast shade over the kitchen window which connects to the south wall of the addition itself.
+The lead designer did a full shade study on the light exposure the house got and then designed the spacing of the slats to cast full shade when the house received the most sun exposure.
 Thoughtful and useful design details like this are what make this project truly spectacular!